How to use a subdomain as an account's primary domain

 - Log in to WebHost Manager.

-- If the primary domain is not visible in the list, start typing the domain name in the search box until it is visible in the list.
+If the primary domain is not visible in the list, start typing the domain name in the search box until it appears in the list.

 - Scroll down the page to the Add New Entries Below this Line section.